tripal/tripal_galaxy/docs/workflow_settings.rst

 .. image:: workflow_settings.3.png

 For example, if you want to include the submission time of the workflow in the body of the email that gets sent when the workflow is invoked, you should add the token ``[submission_init]``.
 When the email is sent this token will be replaced with the submission time.
-Be sure to clicke the ``Submit`` button after making any changes.
+Be sure to click the ``Submit`` button after making any changes.